-There has been one addition to MCC during this period in the form of Leila Jeha, a University student, who will spend six months with us as part of her degree course.
-If you take part in a meeting at the ETSI Headquarters in Sophia Antipolis you may encounter Leila.
-The picture given below may help you to identify her.
+There has been one addition to MCC during this period in the form of Leila Jeha, a University student, who will spend six months with MCC as part of her degree course.
+Leila will assist in clarifying the process used when votes are conducted within 3GPP and also in the preparation of a Chairman's Survival Guide.